autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 The image above shows the `hsv_script.sh` with a web ui screenshot loaded.
 The blue line in the center of the image is the line that we want to follow.
 The horizontal black bar in the camera image is the detection bar; this is defined by `SCAN_Y` and `SCAN_HEIGHT` and is the area where the mask is applied to try to isolate the pixels in the line.
 When pixels are detected they will be draw in white in the detection area.

 The bottom of the screen has 6 trackbars to select the 3 parts of the low HSV value and the 3 parts of the high HSV value that are used to create a mask to pull out the pixels in the line.
-You can move those scrollbars manually to try to find the right range to pick out the line.
-As you change them the resulting mask will be applied to the image and you will see pixels start to turn back.
-The Hue value is typically the most important value to get the range correct on.
+You can move those scrollbars manually to try to find the best values for the detection range.
+As you change the scrollbars the resulting mask will be applied to the image and you will see pixels start to turn back.
+The Hue value is typically the most important value.
 You can reset the trackbars and clear the mask anytime by selecting the Escape key on the keyboard.

 Using the scrollbars works, but there is an easier way.
-You can also just select a rectangular area by clicking-dragging-releasing and the pixels in that area will be search for a low and high value and the trackbars will by updated with those low and high values.
-So the easier way to find the mask for the line is to select a rectangular area _on the line_ itself.
+You can also just select a rectangular area by clicking-dragging-releasing; the pixels in that area will be searched for a low and high value and the trackbars will by updated with those low and high values.
+So the easiest way to find the mask for the line is to select a rectangular area _on the line_ itself.
 You can fine-tune the selected mask using the trackbars.

 The image below shows the mask that was created by selecting a rectangular area within the blue line.